giuseppedambruoso/lutech-quantum--cnn/README.md

 ## Installation
 1. Clone the repository
 2. Create a virtual environment
+3. In the terminal, run the command "# pip install torch==2.5.1+cu121 torchvision==0.20.1+cu121 --index-url https://download.pytorch.org/whl/cu121"
-3. In the terminal, run the command "pip install -e ." to install the package and all its dependencies.
+4. In the terminal, run the command "pip install -e ." to install the package and all its dependencies.

 ## Usage
 To use the library, follow the steps below.